nerds-and-company/schematic/README.md

 ## Changelog

+###3.3.2###
+- Allow 'singles' as a source

 ###3.3.1###
 - Return empty string when field source not found at import

 ###3.3.0###
 - Schematic now also exports and imports category groups (thanks to @smcyr, closes #31)